 Update 2: This article originally featured an embed of XXXTentacion's song ‘XXXanax'.
 The artist was murder in Miami on June 18 of 2018.
 Out of respect for his passing, that song was switched to Lil Pump's ‘Drug Addicts'.

 Update: On April 20 of 2018 Tim Bergling better known as Avicii took his own life in a hotel room in Oman.
 He struggled with mental health issues such as depression and anxiety as well as substance abuse.
 I will continue to update this article each time an artist passes away from complications of addiction.
 Find the original article below.

 This week yet another artist passed away prematurely due to a drug overdose.
 Lil Peep was only 21 when he lethally overdosed on the deadly opiate Fentanyl that was sold to him in the form of a fake Xanax pill.
 In response to his passing social media have been filled with varying sentiments.
 Many call out the drug culture that allowed his addiction to manifest and progress uninhibited, while others continue to determine that drug addiction is purely an issue of willpower – therefore those who pass from overdoses should not be mourned.
 Seems cold right?
 Well just check the comments of a local news affiliate posting about the uptick of drug addiction in the country, you'll be surprised at just how many people think drug addicts should just be culled as a whole.

 Every time I see these debates it both fascinates me and leaves me frustrated.
-I have a unique relationship with both addiction and the music industry, and have seen just how complex of an issue drug culture as become for our community.
-Something needs to be done but with emotions running high, and a public health issue turned into political hot topic, where do we begin the conversation?
+I have a unique relationship with both addiction and the music industry and have seen just how complex of an issue drug culture has become for our community.
+Something needs to be done but with emotions running high, and a public health issue turned into a political hot topic, where do we begin the conversation?
 There is no easy answer but there are things we can all do.